-P3 - Electricity Help?Watch
+P3 - Electricity Help?Watch this thread

 think about the sea of delocalised electrons and the positive cations present.
 Those delocalized electrons are moving at different directions although they are held by mettalic bond.When you apply a force to the charges (voltage from battery), the charges(thats a huge number of electrons in our example), they repel from cathode and move toward anode.
 Through the journey they bump into big cations.